harvester/harvester/enhancements/20220530-vxlan-enhancement.md

 `VM Group`: A group of VM provisioned by Host Harvester Cluster, those VMs can communicate with each other by default.
 Different VM Groups are isolated by default.
 Guest Kubernetes Cluster is also kind of VM Group.

-`Tenant/Project`: A Tenanat/Project is using a VM Group, some advanced features like L3 VXLAN Gateway, NAT may also be included.
+`Tenant/Project`: A Tenanat/Project is using a VM Group, some advanced features like L3 VxLAN Gateway, NAT may also be included.

 `Service`: A Kubernetes Service that identifies a set of Pods using label selectors.
 Unless mentioned otherwise, Services are assumed to have virtual IPs only routable within the cluster network.

-`VXLAN`:    Virtual eXtensible Local Area Network
+`VxLAN`:    Virtual eXtensible Local Area Network

-`VTEP`:    VXLAN Tunnel End Point.
-An entity that originates and/or terminates VXLAN tunnels source interface
+`VTEP`:    VxLAN Tunnel End Point.
+An entity that originates and/or terminates VxLAN tunnels source interface

 `VN`:   Virtual Network

-`VNI`:  VXLAN Network Identifier, an VNI represents an `VN`
+`VNI`:  VxLAN Network Identifier, an VNI represents an `VN`

 `L2 VNI (L2 overlay)`: emulate a LAN segment, single subnet mobility